Contact Us: 719-384-2551 | (800) 332-8634

 Rates are based on a Cost of Service Study.
 Costs and size of facilities can vary between rate classes and the rates cover costs other than just energy costs from our power supplier.
 Rate design can also be a factor.
 Access charges, HP charges, etc. affect the ultimate kWh charge.

-Call your local office of Southeast Colorado Power Association and ask to talk to the Staking Engineer.
+Please contact the main office of Southeast Colorado Power Association at 719-384-2551 or 800-332-8634 and ask to speak with the Staking Engineer.

 The Colorado State Electrical Board requires a licensed electrician and our employees are not licensed electricians.